 How much can I save if I switch?

-Savings from switching to a new tariff will vary widely depending on your energy usage and your existing tariff, but as the Ofgem research shows, can amount to as more than £300 or more a year.
-So if you haven’t switched for a while or your fixed rate tariff is due to come to an end soon, use our energy switching service to find out how much you might be able to save.
+Savings from switching to a new tariff will vary widely depending on your energy usage and your existing tariff, but over half of Rest Less users (51%) who have switched using our energy switching service tool have cut energy costs by an average of £90 a year, and one in 10 have saved £245 a year.
+So if you haven’t switched for a while or your fixed rate tariff is due to come to an end soon, it’s well worth finding out how much you might be able to save.

 How do I switch energy suppliers?

 Once you’ve found the right deal for you, our switching service should allow you to switch online via its service with a click of the mouse or touch of the screen.
 It typically takes less than 10 minutes to search the available deals and submit your application to switch providers.
 You’ll need to provide some personal details – name, address, phone number, email – as well as sign up to a direct debit to make your energy payments.
 Most don’t require any paperwork anymore.

 Provide meter readings

 When requested, you will need to provide meter readings to your new supplier so they can work out your final billing.